spirosikmd/paylogic-ticketing-api/README.md

 bower install
 ```

-to install all the dependecies.
+to install all the dependencies.

 ## Getting Started